 No matter where in the world you go, it’s nice to know you have a financial friend on your side to keep your hard-earned cash safe.
-And you can have that by signing up with SoFi Money® cash management account.
+And you can have that by signing up with SoFi checking and savings account.

 PLus, SoFi Checking and Savings holders pay no ATM fees when you take out money from an ATM within the Allpoint® Network.

 External Websites: The information and analysis provided through hyperlinks to third-party websites, while believed to be accurate, cannot be guaranteed by SoFi.
 Links are provided for informational purposes and should not be viewed as an endorsement.